GeoscienceAustralia/wagl/docs/source/hdf5.rst

    - -25.0
    no_data_value: -999

-An example of the yaml document, as extracted using *gaip_convert*, for an IMAGE dataset written using the *gaip.hdf5.write_h5_image* routine is given as follows:
+An example of the yaml document, as extracted using *wagl_convert*, for an IMAGE dataset written using the *wagl.hdf5.write_h5_image* routine is given as follows:

 .. code-block:: yaml